(You have been redirected here to our free ebook sub-domain from the CaravanCamperRV.com home site.)

 I’d be happy to purchase a copy of the book in advance, I have had lot’s of value from it already!

-I realize my “concept” isn’t for everyone.
+I realize my minivan camper “concept” isn’t for everyone.
 If you would rather spend countless weeks building your own “perfect” camping van instead of being out enjoying the world, that’s fine.
 That’s your choice.
 Not everyone wants to do that.
-I have a pretty complete shop myself, and have always enjoyed building and creating things, but if I have my choice of whether to work in a shop or be out traveling, the latter will win every time!
+I have always had a pretty complete shop myself (until recently), and have always enjoyed building and creating things, but if I have my choice of whether to work in a shop or be out traveling, the latter will win every time!

-The problem is that I have discovered that the original design is way to intricate and complex for the average person to build, and the building part is what I was trying to stay away from in the first place.
-So I am going back to recommending methods to “create” (NOT build) so that anyone of any skill level can “create” their camper and get out in the world and have fun with it very quickly.
+Part of the delay with the paid version of the ebook is that I have discovered that the original design was way too intricate and complex for the average person to build, and the building part is what I was trying to stay away from in the first place.
+So I am abandoning the idea of a “reclining couch/bed”, and going back to recommending methods to “create” (NOT build) so that anyone of any skill level can “create” their camper and get out in the world and have fun with it very quickly.

 I’ve had a whole lot more fun camping and RV’ing when I spent very little on fuel, and had flexibility to re-position things to suit my needs at the time.
-Even if you prefer “built-ins”, I would suggest you try camping without them, to see what works in what position for YOUR needs, not the theories of some engineer who has no idea what YOUR needs are!
+Even if you prefer “built-ins”, I would suggest you try camping for a few months without them, to see what works in what position for YOUR needs, and not rely on the theories of some designer or engineer who has no idea what YOUR needs are!

-My thoughts on empty vehicles of any kind is that they are no different than a big solid tent, to which you can do what ever you want to on the inside.
-The needs at one time may not be the needs the next time.
+My thoughts on empty vehicles of any kind is that they are no different than a big solid tent on wheels, to which you can do what ever you want on the inside.
+The needs at one time may not be the needs the next time you use it.
 Even if the basic needs are the same, one’s mind often sees things laid out differently with each use.
 Having flexibility in design on a daily (or even hourly) basis is the best way to get the most enjoyment out of using it.

 I guess that’s the difference between camping and RV’ing.
 Camping was meant to be done with basic equipment, where you can get out and enjoy nature without worrying about details.
-With RV’s, you bring your whole house with you, take up as much space as one, and use even more space to get it positioned to park it, and then you pay for fuel to get it down the road, pay to heat it, cool it, and even more to maintain it, and then you have to pay taxes on it yet!
-(At least, in most states you do).
-By the time you put in the working hours to pay for all of that, you have very little time left to actually use it.
+With RV’s, you bring your whole house with you, take up as much space as one (if you can even fit it into some of the camping spots), and then you pay for fuel to get it down the road, pay to heat it, cool it, and even more to maintain it!
+By the time you put in the working hours to pay for all of that, you have very little time left to actually use it!

-I still pay taxes on my used but “near-perfect” minivan, too.
+I still paid taxes on my used but “near-perfect” minivan, too.
 Under $30 a year for plates, and about the same for personal property taxes.
+Insurance was under $50 a month.
+Fuel economy was well over 17 mpg, even around the local area.
+Those savings allow for more traveling, and more often!

 A comedian once said that he had to work all year, just to afford his huge RV, so that twice a year he could go out for a week at a time and pretend he was homeless!
 Such irony!
-If he didn’t have the RV, he wouldn’t have to work near as hard, could save all that money for other things, and STILL go out twice a year and pretend he was homeless!
+If he didn’t have the RV, he wouldn’t have to work near as hard, could save all that money for other things, and STILL go out many more times and pretend he was homeless!
 You don’t have to work your butt off to do that!

 Worse yet, Lord help you if you ever get into soft ground and get stuck with a huge RV!
 We buried our 40-foot motorhome up to the tandem rear axle in soft ground one time, and the park owner’s backhoe couldn’t even get us out!
 We had to call a HUGE tow truck and have him tie his truck off to a large tree across the street, and then winch us out!
 Not fun at all, especially in a pouring rain!
 If you’re out 4-wheeling in off-road terrain, you might expect that, but not in a perfectly flat and well-used grassy campground!